sa.Gov Home > Development Services Home

 Closed on City Holidays

 Learn what you need to build your new residential single-family home, remodel or repair your existing home, convert a room, or build an addition to your home.
-Refer to our guide on FAQs on re-roof permits.
+Refer to Home Remodeling FAQs for more info.

 As part of our efforts to increase and improve our partnership with our community, we’ve started DSD Academy to help residents understand the various aspects of development.